 4. San Diego Macaroni Factory

-Right outside of Hyde Edwards Salon, where the historic San Diego Macaroni Factory stood, is a piece of original sidewalk that marked the location of this historic Little Italy business.
+One of the secrets about Little Italy that I like to share is that history can be found right underfoot.
+Just outside of Hyde Edwards Salon, where the historic San Diego Macaroni Factory stood, is a piece of original sidewalk that marked the location of this Little Italy business.

 5. Antique Sausage Maker

-At Mimmo’s Italian Village, right on its front patio, spot the large original sausage stuffer that Mimmo, himself, used to make the family’s sausage.
+At Mimmo’s Italian Village, right on its front patio, look for the large original sausage stuffer that Mimmo used to make the family’s sausage.

 6. San Diego Firehouse Museum

-In July of 2015, the Little Italy Fire Station celebrated 100 years and earned historic status; it’s also the first fire station in all of downtown.
+In July of 2015, the building that once was home to Little Italy Fire Station No. 6 celebrated 100 years and earned historic status.

 7. Mama Filippi’s House